iampuma/drop/README.md

 * Add a Drupal 7 profile
 * Add a Drupal 8 profile
 * Add Packer template for box creation
-* Add Gulp and Grunt
+* Add Gulp and Grunt cli

 ### FAQ